MichaelWhalonCS/Netflix-Decider/README.md

 Front End

-npm install
+-npm install

-npm run dev
+-npm run dev

-Ensure that you're running on localhost:3000 or django will not allow communication
+-Ensure that you're running the front end on http://localhost:3000 or django will not allow communication

 ## Contributing
-More than contributions, I'd prefer feedback on best practices, etc.
+Rather than contributions, I'd prefer feedback on best practices,better readability, etc.